OpenRiskNet/home/openshift/deployments/jupyter/README.md

 ```
 oc new-app --template jupyterhub-deployer --param JUPYTERHUB_CONFIG="`cat jupyterhub_configs/jupyterhub_config.py`"
 ```
-If you want a differnt hostname for the route (the default will be something like `jupyterhub-jupyter.your.domain.org`) you can specify this as the `ROUTE_NAME` parameter. e.g. add `--param ROUTE_NAME=jupyter.prod.openrisknet.org` to that command.
+If you want a different hostname for the route (the default will be something like `jupyterhub-jupyter.your.domain.org`) you can specify this as the `ROUTE_NAME` parameter. e.g. add `--param ROUTE_NAME=jupyter.prod.openrisknet.org` to that command.

+The value of the `JUPYTERHUB_CONFIG` is used to create a ConfigMap named `jupyterhub-cfg`.
+If you need to change the settings you can edit that ConfigMap and re-deploy JupyterHub.

 ## Delete
 Delete the deployment (buildconfigs, imagestreams, secrets and pvcs (user's notebooks) will remain):